merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 The helper combines the given [library features](http://i18next.com/node/pages/doc_features.html) with a second system of translation features.

-The library needs one object to transfer data and uses two underscores as interpolation pre- and suffixes.
+The library needs one object to transfer data and uses two underscores as interpolation pre- and suffixes or uses `%s` placeholders for sprintf functionality.

 Some examples:

     data = {